fiveid/fiveid.github.io/_projects/2017-01-12-MyHomeLife.md

 ## Promoting Quality of Life

 <br/>
 My Home Life is a UK-wide initiative that promotes quality of life and delivers positive change in care homes for older people.
+They are supported by all the national providers of residential care and the Relatives and Residents Association.

-My Home Life is supported by all the national providers of residential care and the Relatives and Residents Association.
+As part of EQtwo, we produced a vibrant and engaging redesign.
+We focused heavily on the user journey, producing a structure that is audience-centric and neatly organises the vast library of resources available.

 ![My Home Life](http://fiveid.co.uk/portfolio/portfolio_images/2017/myhomelife_01.jpg)